Simultaneous symplectic spectral decomposition of positive semidefinite matrices: Applications

 \subsection{Analytical expression for the partition function}

 In statistical mechanics, the \textit{partition function} $Z$ is a fundamental quantity used to describe the statistical properties of a system in thermodynamic equilibrium\footnote{The notation $Z$ comes from the German word \emph{Zustandssumme}, which means ``sum of states''.}.
 The partition function serves as a bridge between the microscopic states of a system and its macroscopic properties, and it is also used to derive various other thermodynamic quantities such as the free energy, entropy, internal energy, and specific heat of the system.

-The partition function of a gas of $N$ identical classical particles in $d$ dimensions is given by \cite[Ch.~7]{Huang1967}:
+The partition function of a gas of $N$ identical classical particles in $d$ dimensions is given by \cite[Chapter~7]{Huang1967}:

 where $(p,q) \in \mathds{R}^{2dN}$ indicate the momenta and positions of the particles in a $d$-dimensional space, respectively; $h$ is Planck's constant, and $H$ is the Hamiltonian of the system.
 We consider the case where the Hamiltonian $H$ is quadratic and positive definite.
 Such a Hamiltonian is generally given by \cite[Eq.~1]{Härkönen_2022} and the partition function then takes the form